 The initial continent depends on many factors such as the number of players in the game and the playing order.

 |Priority for taking continents (1 means first to conquer)

-Let's also look deeper into the details of each continent.
+Let's also look deeper into the details of each continent:

 When there are 5 or 6 players, you can be sure that two or three others players will go for Australia and this could result in quick defeat and annihilation.

-This continent has also four countries and this makes it easier to capture.
+This continent also has four countries, and this makes it easier to capture.
 It's a little bit more difficult to hold as it's south of North America and west of Africa.
 Even so, it's still easy to protect because it has just two entrances.

 The North American player should expand through South America where he can overwhelm his opponent easy because of the 8 to 5 imbalance of armies.